 Segmental Arch Bridge Challenges

 The primary challenge of a segmental arch is its tendency to slide horizontally.
 The flatter the arch, the greater the sliding tendency.
-For an arch with a 90-degree or flatter arc, this horizontal thrust is enormous.
+For an arch with a 90-degree or flatter arc, this horizontal thrust becomes quite significant.

 Another factor not as often realized is that flatter segmental arches have less “give” than more rounded arches.
 A round arch is capable of reshaping itself while still remaining stable to a degree that is nothing short of surprising.
 A very flat arch, on the other hand, is already so close to buckling that a slight shifting of the foundations can cause serious weakening of the arch.
 This means that a segmental arch will need better foundations than a Roman arch.
 Also, because of the sliding tendencies of a flatter arc, it should also have wider abutments.

 Segmental Arch Advantages

 The primary advantage of the segmental arch is the fact that it is capable of spanning a gap without too much of a “hump.”

 Also, whereas multiple Roman arches may be needed to cross a stream, a single segmental arch can cross the same stream, eliminating the use of a pier.
 These advantages are huge and are why the segmental arch historically was commonly used.